WilliamYin2024/Fleet-Manager/README.md

 ## Learn More

 To find out how I created this application, please view the post on my Medium blog [here](https://medium.com/@william.yin.2024/using-apache-kafka-spring-boot-and-react-to-create-an-easily-scalable-fleet-manager-application-c9c5cfc374e0).
+You can also view a live demo of this application [here](http://34.16.170.213/).